University of Potsdam: Faculty of Economics and Social Sciences

-With business administration and economics, political and administrative sciences, and sociology as fields of study, the Faculty of Economics and Social Sciences has continuously renewed itself and created its own unique and independent brand label.
+The Faculty of Economics and Social Sciences has the following fields of study: business administration and economics, political and administrative sciences, and sociology.
 Research and teaching are closely intertwined.
 The faculty is considered one of the most important German institutes for research, training, and consulting in the areas of policy research and administrative sciences.
 Another concentration in the field of innovation and technology is currently being developed.

 Following a multi-theoretical approach, researchers are investigating the interactive relationship between politics, economy, and institutions at different levels and in different fields of activity.
 The interdisciplinary approach allows for a study of the interplay between the economy, public and private institutions, and policy-making.
 Problems of governance between state, economy, and civil society are just as much a concern as problems of governance within the very differentiated public sector.
 Political and administrative scientists, sociologists, and economists are working on collaborative projects.
 The interplay of different research approaches and methods creates empirical and theoretical knowledge that transmits a complex and differentiated picture of socioeconomic, cultural, and political developmental processes in modern societies—domestically as well as internationally.

 The Faculty is very engaged in linking research and teaching to practice.
 Therefore, the outcomes of research in the areas start-up, consulting, and innovation directly benefit the faculty's Institute for Start-up and Innovation (BIEM CEIP), a central service institution for aspiring entrepreneurs.
 The Institute for Local Government Studies (KWI) conducts collaborative research with the law faculty in examining issues faced by municipalities in the new Länder and offers continuing education to its elected officials.
 Furthermore, the faculty's Potsdam Center for Public Policy and Management (PCPM) ensures active national and international knowledge transfer with its research and consulting projects as well as opportunities for academically-focused continuing education.
 The German Center for Higher Education Development considers the Master's and Ph.D. programs offered through the PCPM to be among the very best in Europe.
 Among these are the EAPAA-accredited international postgraduate Program in Public Policy and Management for public sector professionals in English language with the (MPM) Master of Public Management and its three streams: Public Policy and Administration (PPA), Global Public Policy (GPP) and GeoGovernance (GG), the German-French Master of European Governance and Administration (MEGA) and the Executive Master of Public Management (EMPM) Program with the Hertie School of Governance.